ziglang/www.ziglang.org/content/learn/overview.en.md

 ### Tier System

 #### Tier 1 Support
 - Not only can Zig generate machine code for these targets, but the standard library cross-platform abstractions have implementations for these targets.
-Thus it is practical to write a pure Zig application with no dependency on libc.
 - The CI server automatically tests these targets on every commit to master branch, and updates [the download page](https://ziglang.org/download) with links to pre-built binaries.
 - These targets have debug info capabilities and therefore produce [stack traces](https://ziglang.org/#Stack-traces-on-all-targets) on failed assertions.
 - [libc is available for this target even when cross compiling](https://ziglang.org/#Zig-ships-with-libc).